roycroftLabs/genuit-ar22/README.md

 Generate production-ready code:

+    npm install
     npm run build

+You can then run `npm run serve` to see the production version locally before deploying.

 When deploying, make sure you are using the correct version of Node (see 'set up' above).